Anand Ramlogan: Private practice

-He is an advocate known for representing clients in human rights, constitutional and public law cases, many of which have led to notable changes in Trinidad and Tobago law.
-He gives advice on a wide range of matters to public officials and lawyers in other Caribbean countries.
-He is admitted to practice in the British Virgin Islands (BVI), Saint Lucia and Anguilla.
+Ramlogan has represented clients in human rights, constitutional, and public law cases, many of which have led to changes in Trinidad and Tobago law.
+He is admitted to practice in the British Virgin Islands (BVI), Saint Lucia, and Anguilla.

-His recent legal work includes successful challenges to the appointment of Gary Griffith as Commissioner of Police, constitutional challenges to the Proceeds of Crime Act and the property tax legislation which effectively prevented the government from implementing the property tax for over 5 years.
+His recent legal work includes challenges to the appointment of Gary Griffith as Commissioner of Police, constitutional challenges to the Proceeds of Crime Act, and property tax legislation.

-He has appeared in over 50 Privy Council appeals and has also appeared before the Caribbean Court of Justice.

-Recent cases before the UK-based Judicial Committee of His Majesty's Privy Council (the highest court for Trinidad and Tobago) include: